 Breathe through a straw

 Chewing gum helps in two ways.
-It combats the changes in air pressure which cause your ears to pop and it also gives the illusion you’re eating.
+It combats the changes in air pressure, which causes your ears to pop, and it also gives the illusion you’re eating.
 Our bodies associate eating with being in a safe space.
 So by chewing gum, you’re essentially telling yourself everything’s fine.

 One final tip